 - Enable refugees to successfully resettle by identifying health conditions that threaten their well-being

 - Refer clients to primary care providers or specialists for ongoing health care

-State refugee programs or state-alternative programs, such as Wilson-Fish agencies and Replacement Designees, administer Refugee Medical Screening programs.
+State refugee programs or Replacement Designees administer Refugee Medical Screening programs.

 Contact your state’s Refugee Health Coordinator to learn more about the Refugee Medical Screening program.